-The Coalition appreciates that the Commission has formally asked for public comment on whether it should adopt a Family Office Exclusion.2 Commission staff has a 36-year history of granting family office interpretative, exemptive and no-action relief from CPO and/or CTA registration.3 In so doing, Commission staff has consistently recognized that the operation of a family office is not the kind of activity that Congress and the Commission intended to regulate through CPO and/or CTA registration requirements.
+Northern appreciates that the Commission has formally asked for public comment on whether it should adopt a Family Office Exclusion.1 Commission staff has a 36-year history of granting family office interpretative, exemptive and no-action relief from CPO and/or CTA registration.2 In so doing, Commission staff has consistently recognized that the operation of a family office is not the kind of activity that Congress and the Commission intended to regulate through CPO and/or CTA registration requirements.
 In the preamble to the Final Rules, the Commission, by expressly encouraging family offices to rely on previously issued staff interpretative letters, has ratified the staff's conclusion.
+Accordingly, Northern believes that requiring family offices to register as CPOs and/or CTAs as a result of the repeal of Rule 4.13(a)(4) and the amendment to Rule 4.14(a)(8)(i)(D) would be unwarranted and unnecessary.